Inspiration

 Eidfjord is, by all means, a small town, but it was a perfect base to explore the nearby areas.

-Search for the best value accommodation in Eidfjord here (adlink).
+Search for the best hotels in Eidfjord here (adlink).

 Norwegian fjord, Eidfjord